Updated June 2, 2020

 This project is located next to the Springwater Corridor in the southwest portion of the refuge.
 See image for project location.

-Construction is expected to begin in March 2020 and be completed in late May 2020.
-General construction hours will be from 7 a.m. to 6 p.m., Monday through Friday, with some Saturday construction as needed
+General construction hours will be from 7 a.m. to 6 p.m., Monday through Friday, with some Saturday construction as needed.

 - Tree Trimming: To accommodate the large equipment needed to complete this project, certified arborists will supervise trimming of trees.
 The trimming will remove low branches that are overhanging near the project area.
 This will reduce the possibility of large equipment damaging trees and to help ensure public safety.